drgoulet/Codon-optimization/README.md

 # Codon-optimization
 Use machine learning to design codon-optimized DNA sequences for increased protein expression in CHO cells.

-To predict the 'best' DNA sequence for a given amino acid sequence using the pre-trained model, use rnn_predict.py.

 Description of project:
 https://www.liebertpub.com/doi/10.1089/cmb.2021.0458